-- Increasing pace of change towards a nature-positive economy, leading to difficulty in attracting finance. - Evolving expectations and requirements on reporting, leading to additional resources needed. - Existing technology not fit for requirements or out-paces natural replacement rates, leading to additional investment requirements. - Changes in statutory compliance, leading to additional requirements such as biodiversity net gain.
+- Increasing pace of change towards a nature-positive economy, leading to difficulty in attracting finance. - · Evolving expectations and requirements on reporting, leading to additional resources needed - Existing technology not fit for requirements or out-paces natural replacement rates, leading to additional investment requirements. - Changes in statutory compliance, leading to additional requirements such as biodiversity net gain.

-Material opportunities

-Sustainable and efficient use of resources

-- Adoption of nature-based solutions such as sustainable drainage systems (SuDS), catchment interventions, and natural flood management. - Application of circular economy principles to design out waste, circulate products and materials, and regenerate nature. - Investment prioritisation through a value-based approach, which maximises value to customers, society and the environment at an - Transition to processes with lower negative impacts on nature and/or increased positive impacts on nature, including reducing resource extraction.

-Markets

-- Delivery of broader impacts through partnership working and collaborative approaches, such as the Integrated Water Management Plan in Greater Manchester. - Access to new and emerging markets, such as renewable and carbon/biodiversity markets.

-Capital flow and financing

-- Access to nature-related green and sustainability funds, bonds or loans, for example through our sustainable finance framework. - Use of financial incentives for suppliers to improve nature and ecosystem management. - Improved performance against regulatory objectives.

-Social capital and trust

-- Building trust with stakeholders through partnerships where different organisations come together to deliver shared outcomes. - Actions that create positive changes in sentiment towards United Utilities due to impacts on environmental assets and ecosystem services that have impacts on society.

-Ecosystem protection, restoration. and regeneration

-- Direct and indirect restoration, conservation or protection of ecosystems or habitats.
-For example, improving peatland, woodland and other Sites of Special Scientific Interest (SSSIs). - Protection and conservation of native threatened species and management of invasive non-native species. - Investment in blue-green and traditional infrastructure for nature-positive outcomes. - Enhancing biodiversity and strengthening the presence of nature in an urban setting, through rainwater management.
+Material opp ortunities Sustainable and efficient use of resources Adoption of nature-based solutions such as sustainable drainage flood management.
+Application of circular economy principles to design out waste, Investment prioritisation through a value-based approach, whice efficient cost.
+Transition to processes with lower negative impacts on nature a resource extraction.
+Markets Delivery of broader impacts through partnership working and concerning provide the plan in Greater Manchester.
+Access to new and emerging markets, such as renewable and concerning the provide the provided the Capital flow and financing Access to nature-related green and sustainability funds, bonds or Use of financial incentives for suppliers to improve nature and e Improved performance against regulatory objectives.
+Social capital and trust Building trust with stakeholders through partnerships where diffe Actions that create positive changes in sentiment towards Unite services that have impacts on society.
+Ecosystem protection, restoration, and regeneration Direct and indirect restoration, conservation or protection of ecother Sites of Special Scientific Interest (SSSIs).
+Protection and conservation of native threatened species and more investment in blue-green and traditional infrastructure for nature.
+Enhancing biodiversity and strengthening the presence of nature.

-Integrating nature in our business planning activities

-Natural capital accounting
+Integrating nature in our business planning activities Natural capital accounting